-- Vegetables (Whatever you like!
+- Frozen and Fresh Vegetables (Whatever you like!
 I keep potatoes, sweet potatoes, frozen spinach, frozen peppers, frozen onion, minced garlic, frozen corn, frozen carrots, and frozen stir fry veggies on hand pretty much at all times)

-- Fruits (Whatever you like!
+- Frozen and Fresh Fruit (Whatever you like!
 I keep bananas, apples, lemons, frozen berries, frozen pineapple, frozen mango, and frozen cherries on hand pretty much at all times)